Cootamundra: Sport

 Cootamundra has a long and proud sporting history, with the region most notably producing Sir Donald Bradman, the greatest test cricketer ever.

 Today, the most popular sport in Cootamundra is rugby league.
 The local team, the Cootamundra Bulldogs, compete in the George Tooke Shield competition, which is part of the broader Canberra Rugby League.
 The club formerly competed in the Group 9 Rugby League competition, in which they were among the most successful clubs, winning nine titles, and their junior sides remain in this league.
 The club famously produced Les Boyd, whom the club's home ground is named after, Eric Weissel, and Paul Field, a local player who was picked to represent New South Wales in the 1983 State of Origin series, one of only three players to ever be selected for the side from a Country Rugby League club.

-Cootamundra also has an Australian rules football side, nicknamed the Blues, who play in the AFL Canberra lower divisions.
+Cootamundra also has an Australian rules football side, nicknamed the Blues, who play in the AFL Canberra lower divisions, and a rugby union team, the Cootamundra Tri-Colours, in the Central West Rugby Union Division 3 South.
 The region also has a strong local cricket competition.

+There is also an Association Football team in Cootamundra, named the Cootamundra Strikers, who compete in Football Wagga Wagga and play their home matches at O'Connor Park.
+As well as Cootamundra Strikers there is also a junior team, Cootamundra J.S.C who compete in the South West Slopes Soccer League.